Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Although Gotrax’s specifics state the scooters should be able to reach 15.5 mph, we didn’t find that to be true.

-With our sports grade GPS they both fell a bit short.
+With our sports grade GPS, they both fell a bit short.
 But they both landed on a solid 14.8 mph top speed which is close to what is promised.

 Acceleration test

 The XR is a bit slow at accelerating and reached its top speed of 14.8 mph in roughly 8 seconds with our 165 lbs test rider.
-For inexperienced users, the scooter will still be lots of fun to use.
+For inexperienced users, the scooter will still be fun to use.

-For us geeks on the other hand, we will probably be eyeballing the XR ultra instead which reached the same top speed of 14.8 mph in 6.5 seconds.
+For us geeks, on the other hand, we will probably be eyeballing the XR Ultra instead, which reached the same top speed of 14.8 mph in 6.5 seconds.

-For reference, most of the scooters we test have a 15 mph or around top speed and they usually reach it within 5-6 seconds.
+For reference, most of the scooters we test have a 15 mph or around top speed, and they usually reach it within 5-6 seconds.

 Hill Climbing ability

-The XR doesn’t have a lot to brag about when it comes to its hill climbing abilities.
+The XR doesn’t have a lot to brag about when it comes to its hill-climbing abilities.
 It reached the top of our 100ft test hill in 17.4 seconds at an average speed of 4.3 mph, which is pretty slow.

 Build quality